status-im/specs/status-secure-transport-spec.md

 ### End-to-end encryption

 End-to-end encryption (E2EE) takes place between two clients.
 The main cryptographic protocol is a [Status implementation](https://github.com/status-im/doubleratchet/) of the Double Ratchet protocol, which is in turn derived from the [Off-the-Record protocol](https://otr.cypherpunks.ca/Protocol-v3-4.1.1.html), using a different ratchet.
-The message payload is subsequently encrypted by the transport protocol - Whisper (see section [1.4](#14-Transport-Layer)) -, using symmetric key encryption.
+The message payload is subsequently encrypted by the transport protocol - Whisper (see section [Transport Layer](#transport-layer)) -, using symmetric key encryption.
 Furthermore, Status uses the concept of prekeys (through the use of [X3DH](https://signal.org/docs/specifications/x3dh/)) to allow the protocol to operate in an asynchronous environment.
 It is not necessary for two parties to be online at the same time to initiate an encrypted conversation.

 Status uses the following cryptographic primitives: